nostrenz/hatate-iqdb-tagger/README.md

 ### Delay

 To prevent from abusing the IQDB service and being banned from it, a certain wait time is applied between each search.
-The default is 60 seconds, consider increasing it if you have a lot of time fot it to run but don't reduce it to much.
+Default is 60 seconds, consider increasing it if you have a lot of time for it to run but don't reduce it to much (30 seconds should be ok).

 ### Randomize the delay

-Will use a random delay based on the one from the previous option.
+Will use a random delay based on the Delay option.

 ### Automatically move files when no user action is needed

-Not found results or found without unknown tags will be moved automatically after being searched.
+Not found or found results with at least one tag will be moved automatically to the `notfound` or `tagged` folder after being searched.

 ### Ask for tags when adding files to the list

-When importing files into the program a window will be shown asking for tags Those tags will be added to the known tag list for each imported files.
+When importing files into the program a window will be shown asking for tags.
+Those tags will be added to the tags list for each imported files.

 ### Always rename move files using MD5

-Usually when a file is moved to the `tagged` or `not found` folder it will keep its original name unless the resulting path is too long or a file with the same name already exists in the destination folder, in that case the file will be renamed by calculating its MD5.
+Usually when a file is moved to the `tagged` or `not found` folder it will keep its original name unless the resulting path is too long or a file with the same name already exists at the destination folder, in that case the file will be renamed by calculating its MD5.
-If this option is checked, all the moved files will be renamed taht way.
+If this option is checked, all the moved files will be renamed that way.

 ### Sources